John the Evangelist: Feast day

 The feast day of Saint John in the Catholic Church, Anglican Communion, and the Lutheran Calendar, is on 27 December, the third day of Christmastide.
-In the Tridentine Calendar he was commemorated also on each of the following days up to and including 3 January, the Octave of the 27 December feast.
+In the Tridentine calendar he was commemorated also on each of the following days up to and including 3 January, the Octave of the 27 December feast.
 This Octave was abolished by Pope Pius XII in 1955.
 The traditional liturgical color is white.

-Freemasons celebrate this feast day, dating back to the 18th century when the Feast Day was used for the installation of Presidents and Grand Masters.
+Freemasons celebrate this feast day, dating back to the 18th century when the Feast Day was used for the installation of Grand Masters.

 In art

-John is traditionally depicted in one of two distinct ways: either as an aged man with a white or gray beard, or alternatively as a beardless youth.
+John is traditionally depicted in one of two distinct ways: either as an aged man with a white or gray beard, or alternatively as a beardless youth like John the Apostle.
 The first way of depicting him was more common in Byzantine art, where it was possibly influenced by antique depictions of Socrates; the second was more common in the art of Medieval Western Europe and can be dated back as far as 4th-century Rome.

 In medieval works of painting, sculpture and literature, Saint John is often presented in an androgynous or feminized manner.
 Historians have related such portrayals to the circumstances of the believers for whom they were intended.
 For instance, John's feminine features are argued to have helped to make him more relatable to women.
 Likewise, Sarah McNamer argues that because of John's androgynous status, he could function as an 'image of a third or mixed gender' and 'a crucial figure with whom to identify' for male believers who sought to cultivate an attitude of affective piety, a highly emotional style of devotion that, in late-medieval culture, was thought to be poorly compatible with masculinity.

 Legends from the "Acts of John" contributed much to medieval iconography; it is the source of the idea that John became an apostle at a young age.
 One of John's familiar attributes is the chalice, often with a snake emerging from it.
 According to one legend from the Acts of John, John was challenged to drink a cup of poison to demonstrate the power of his faith, and thanks to God's aid the poison was rendered harmless.
 The chalice can also be interpreted with reference to the Last Supper, or to the words of Christ to John and James: "My chalice indeed you shall drink."
 According to the 1910 Catholic Encyclopedia, some authorities believe that this symbol was not adopted until the 13th century.
 There was also a legend that John was at some stage boiled in oil and miraculously preserved.
 Another common attribute is a book or a scroll, in reference to his writings.
 John the Evangelist is symbolically represented by an eagle, one of the creatures envisioned by Ezekiel (1:10) and in the Book of Revelation (4:7).